 We returned to the 9/11 Museum (it opens at 9:00 am) and spent a couple of hours exploring it.
 This is an exceptional Museum that takes the individual through every moment of the attacks and the aftermath.
 On display are pieces of the buildings, personal accounts of survivors and witnesses, and other exhibits that are graphic and intense.
 It is a must see visit for everyone mature enough to handle the information and the images.

-Afternoon of our New York itinerary 2 day
+Afternoon of our 2 day New York City itinerary

 We changed things up in the afternoon.
 We bought tickets to the Accomplice New York and what a show this was.
 Instead of sitting in a theatre watching a performance unfold (something which I love to do!), we found ourselves on the streets of New York, each of us a participant in the play itself.
 It was awesome.